Appropriate Adults

 What People Say

-“Being an Appropriate Adult is a challenging, satisfying and worthwhile role and therefore if you have a little time to spare and you wanted to make a difference to the people of Kent then please apply to become a volunteer with the Young Lives Foundation.”
+“Being an Appropriate Adult is a challenging, satisfying and worthwhile role and therefore if you have time to spare and you wanted to make a difference to the people of Kent then please apply to become a volunteer with the Young Lives Foundation.”
 Insp.
 Colin Piddock, Kent Police

 “The ability to remain calm, apply common sense and above all retain a sense of humour are important for the role of Appropriate Adult.”
 Mike, volunteer appropriate adult